awsm-research/patchwork-mining-tool-suite/README.md

 ## 3. Data crawling

 To crawl new data from the source, apply the Scrapy framework in the suite.
 Retrieved data will be first stored in jsonlines files.
-The file content can be inserted into the database with the help of the application layer.
+The file content can be imported into the database with the help of the application layer.

 There are three spiders for crawling patchwork data.
 Their **spider names** are **patchwork_project**, **patchwork_series**, and **patchwork_patch**.